oasis-tcs/openc2-jadn/jadn-v2.0.md

 #### 4.2.5.3 JSON Schema Semantic Validation Keywords

-Table 4-14 shows semantic validation keywords defined in [[JSON Schema](#jsonschema)] Section 7.3.
+Table 4-13 shows semantic validation keywords defined in [[JSON Schema](#jsonschema)] Section 7.3.
 Because JSON Schema defines only text representations, these keywords have the meanings listed here when used with the JADN String type.
-Table 4-12 defines the meaning of some of these keywords when used with types other than String.
+[Table 4-11](#table-4-11-jadn-formats) defines the meaning of some of these keywords when used with types other than String.

 For example, a String with `date-time` format has literal values such as:
 * "2024-10-02T10:00:00-05:00"